chameleon-system/chameleon-base/UPGRADE-7.2.md

 - replace `RequestStack::getMasterRequest()` with `RequestStack::getMainRequest()`
 - replace `KernelEvent::isMasterRequest()` with `KernelEvent::isMainRequest()`
 - replace `HttpKernelInterface::MASTER_REQUEST` with `HttpKernelInterface::MAIN_REQUEST`
-- `@TwigBundle/Resources/config/routing/errors.xml` no longer exists - so remove it from your `routing*.yaml`
+- `@TwigBundle/Resources/config/routing/errors.xml` no longer exists - replace it by `@FrameworkBundle/Resources/config/routing/errors.xml` in your `config/routing*.yaml`
 - `GetNewInstance` now type hints.
 Search for overwritten methods that do not have a return type hint (regex search `function GetNewInstance\((.*)\).*[^:]`)
 This list might not be complete.
 Also take a look at the official Symfony migration documentation: https://github.com/symfony/symfony/blob/5.4/UPGRADE-5.0.md